Convert Teaspoons of Sugar to Grams

 How to Convert Teaspoons of Sugar to Grams

-To convert a teaspoon measurement to a gram measurement, multiply the sugar by the conversion ratio.
+To convert a measurement in teaspoons to a measurement in grams, multiply the sugar by the following conversion ratio: 4.166667 grams/teaspoon.

 Since one teaspoon of sugar is equal to 4.166667 grams, you can use this simple formula to convert:

-The sugar in grams is equal to the teaspoons multiplied by 4.166667.
+The sugar in grams is equal to the sugar in teaspoons multiplied by 4.166667.

 How Many Grams Are in a Teaspoon of Sugar?